 Specify how much information to display.
 Use this option multiple times to increase the amount of information.
-For example, -v = verbose, -vv = verbose, -vvv = verbose
+For example, -v = v = more verbose, -vv = v = debug.

 Change the display width of the test report.
 The default is 75 characters.

 The login user must have the appropriate permissions to execute SHOW SLAVE STATUS, SHOW MASTER STATUS, and SHOW VARIABLES on the appropriate servers.